Dexmos/Stay-or-Leave/README.md

-# Ghost-in-the-House
+# Stay Or Leave
-Project for Global Game Jam 2019
+Grame made for Global Game Jam 2019